I Am a Sex Coach, and Here's Why I'm Against Foreplay

 It’s a space where you feel excited and connected, where you start to feel something wake up inside of you, something new and surprising is building between you two.
 That’s the delicious part that you lose out on when you focus on foreplay but really have an eye on something else — the sex — in the future.

 And it’s a sensual space too.
 Forget focusing on sexual stimulation for arousal.
 Focus on sensual pleasure and giving each other stimulation that feeds you, not creates tension that you wish to release.
+It is that kind of pleasure, without pressure, that ultimately creates arousal that feels good and that feeds the woman.

 This is not easy to do — especially if you’ve never been to this place before or have never experienced the kind of safety with each other that would allow it.
 And the reality is that most couples around the world have never experienced this kind of sex … mostly because we’re taught to work hard to get sex done and over with.